datacharmer/dbdeployer/README.md

           --base-port int                 Overrides default base-port (for multiple sandboxes) --binary-version string         Specifies the version when the basedir directory name does not contain it (i.e. it is not x.x.xx)
-          --bind-address string           defines the database bind-address  (default "127.0.0.1") --concurrent                    Runs multiple sandbox deployments concurrently
+          --bind-address string           defines the database bind-address  (default "127.0.0.1") --client-from string            Where to get the client binaries from --concurrent                    Runs multiple sandbox deployments concurrently
           --custom-mysqld string          Uses an alternative mysqld (must be in the same directory as regular mysqld) -p, --db-password string            database password (default "msandbox")